not-much-io/python_coding_club_scripting_examples/intermediate_challenge.md

 ## Challenge

-*Friend*
+*Friend*:
 "Damn, my hard drive is a mess!
- I have all these old movies, pictures, files and stuff all around my hard drive!
+ I have all these old movies, pictures, documents and stuff all around my hard drive!
  They are all messed up and I'm running out of space!"

-*You*
+*You*:
- "Pft, I could write a Python script to do that."
+ "Pft, I could write a Python script to deal with that."

 ## Analyzer